penkovsky/evochess/README.md

 Data lands under `training/data-scale/`, checkpoints under `training/checkpoints/scale-r<N>*`, and a summary accumulates in `training/data-scale/scale-log.tsv`.
-It's resumable — rerun it and it picks up from the last completed round.
+It's resumable: rerun it and it picks up from the last completed round.

 To relabel existing data instead of generating more: